ShotgunkeeperVZ/Twitch-watcher-RainbowSix/README.md

 Do not attempt to violate the law with anything contained here.
 I will not be responsible for any illegal actions.
 Reproduction and copy is authorised, provided the source is acknowledged.

+## Twitch watcher Rainbow6 Disclaimer
+I basically did nothing but changing a link and adding an if-condition to a for-loop.
+As such I would like to thank https://github.com/D3vl0per for their amazingly clean and well Doccumented code That allowed me to configure the program as I needed, even though I have not worked with JavaScript before ( May this be a starting point :) ).